 about the event

 As numerous sub-Saharan African countries make the switch from analog to digital broadcasting, regulators, governments, and policymakers have largely failed to consider how the digital migration process will impact censorship, media ownership, and access to information—and there is already cause for concern.
 The majority of African countries have designed digital migration policies that establish governmental monopolies of broadcast signal distribution platforms.
 A worrisome number of countries have selected Chinese companies affiliated with the Communist Party of China to build and manage these platforms.
 It is critical to understand how this transition will affect the integrity of the African media space and to design interventions to mitigate the democratic degradation that could result from it.
-In his presentation, Mr. George Sarpong will examine the approaches to digital migration on the continent, explain the legal and regulatory fault lines, and explore how migration strategies could undermine democratic principles if governments, civil society, and the international community do not address fundamental policy questions.
-Comments by Dr. Nicholas Benequista will follow.
+In his presentation, Mr. George Sarpong examined the approaches to digital migration on the continent, explained the legal and regulatory fault lines, and explored how migration strategies could undermine democratic principles if governments, civil society, and the international community do not address fundamental policy questions.
+Comments by Dr. Nicholas Benequista followed.

 George Sarpong, Reagan-Fascell Democracy Fellow

 Nicholas Benequista, Research Manager and Editor, Center for International Media Assistance

 Sally Blair, Senior Director of Fellowship Programs, National Endowment for Democracy